What you aren’t told

 At the end of the loan period, the Retiree, having received the annuity portion as monthly annuity income during the nominated income period, also now has the reinvestment portion of the loan principal returned in full at the end of the loan term.

-It’s as if the Borrower has allowed the bank temporary use of their home capital for the period of the loan term, in order to make it work to fund the retirement and the bank then gives it back.
+It’s as if the Borrower has allowed the bank temporary use of a portion of their home capital for the period of the loan term, in order to make it work to fund the retirement and the bank then gives the capital back.

 Every Equity Preservation Mortgage™ has the full protection of Borrowers Mortgage Insurance (BMI) to remove interest rate risk, capital risk and investment risk for the Borrower.

-- the home capital is returned to them by the end of the loan period
+- all capital is returned to them by the end of the loan period

 - they secure certainty of retirement income needed for a comfortable retirement